What does Live in Care cost for Elderly Australians?

-Live in Care costs $621.43 each 24 hours/day, if we average the $4,350 weekly cost over 7 days, says Daughterly Care, the leading provider of Live in Care in Sydney and New South Wales, Australia.
-This cost can be reduced by a Government Subsidised Home Care Package and this is explained in detail below on this page.
+Live in Care costs $563.77 and $678.57 each 24 hours/day, if we average the $4,750.00 weekly cost over 7 days, in a week with no Public Holidays.
+Why is there a price range?
+Well, it depends what level of Government Subsidised Home Care Package you have says Daughterly Care, the leading provider of Live in Care in Sydney and New South Wales, Australia.
+See calculation further down the page.

 This page contains the most accurate explanation of Australian Live in Care costs.
 Let me explain why the cost of Live in Care is often misquoted as being far more expensive than it is.

 Why does Sydney’s leading provider of Live in Care cost less than what is often quoted in the media and by alternative suppliers?

 This is a Snippet from a Google Search where a newspaper article published in the Sydney Morning Herald in 2015 quotes Live in Care as costing “about $1,000 a day”.
 This cost was 100% overstated in 2015, 80% overstated in 2017, 66% overstated in 2018, 59% overstated in 2019 and 2020, and is now 47% overstated in 2021.

 Daughterly Care is the best and longest provider of Live in Care in Sydney and Regional NSW, Australia.
 What makes Daughterly Care the best provider of Live in Care?
 It’s our vast experience (24 years’ experience case managing 2.8 million hours of high care to Live in Care clients, with Level 3 or 4 ACAT Assessments, or equivalent high care needs).

 I read a website recently that said XYZ specialises in Live in Care, so we rang and asked how many Live in Care clients they have.
 Not one Live in Care client, not ever, they have just started.
 I’m sorry, that is not expertise, that is marketing b….t.